at the Smithsonian Asian Pacific American Center

 1 Relevant Work Sample

-After entering SOLAA, follow the instructions on the lefthand navigation bar and choose the option for the Asian Pacific American Center Internship Program.
+After entering SOLAA, follow the instructions on the left-hand navigation bar and choose the option for the Asian Pacific American Center Internship Program.
+Please note that in SOLAA, the "Program Choices" section is not required for the APAC Internship.
+If selected for an internship, a research topic and advisor will be decided during the onboarding process.

 Questions?
 Email APAC@si.edu